-- If no data points are out of control in both the I-Chart and MR charts, the residuals are independent of each other. - If the residuals are not independent, it is possible that some important predicators are not included in the model. - In this example, since the IR chart is in control, residuals are independent.
+- If no data points are out of control in both I-Chart and MR chart, residuals are independent of each other. - If residuals are not independent, it is possible that some important predicators are not included in the model. - In this example, since the IR chart is in control, residuals are independent.